OmniX: From Unified Panoramic Generation and Perception to Graphics-Ready 3D Scenes: Method

 Omnidirectional visual perception is crucial for visual understanding and spatial intelligence.
-To effectively learn perception across a wide field of view (FoV), large-scale panoramic datasets with dense annotations are necessary.
-While several narrow FoV image datasets~\citep{hypersim,interiorverse,matrixcity} offer rich geometry and material annotations, there remains a scarcity of panoramic datasets equipped with dense annotations within the research community.
+To effectively learn perception across a wide field of view (FoV), large-scale panorama datasets with dense annotations are necessary.
+While several narrow FoV image datasets~\cite{hypersim,interiorverse,matrixcity} offer rich geometry and material annotations, there remains a scarcity of panorama datasets equipped with dense annotations within the research community.

-To this end, we introduce PanoX, a multimodal synthetic panorama Dataset with dense geometry and material annotations.
-Given the challenges of collecting real panoramic data and the high costs of manual annotation, we leverage synthetic 3D scene assets and the Unreal Engine 5 to generate pixel-aligned multimodal panoramic data.
-Specifically, our dataset covers 8 large-scale 3D scenes (5 indoor and 3 outdoor scenes) like stores, warehouses, and wilderness.
-These scenes are rendered into RGB panoramas along with their distance maps, surface normals, albedo, roughness, and metallicity.
+To this end, we introduce PanoX, a multimodal synthetic panorama dataset with dense geometry and material annotations.
+Given the challenges of collecting real-world panorama data and the high cost of manual annotation, we leverage synthetic 3D scene assets and Unreal Engine 5 to generate pixel-aligned multimodal panorama data.
 A preview of PanoX is shown in Figure~\ref{fig:panox}.

-We also provide text descriptions corresponding to the panoramic images, which are extracted using Florence 2~\citep{florence2}.
+Specifically, PanoX comprises eight large-scale 3D environments, including five indoor and three outdoor scenes such as stores, warehouses, and wilderness areas.
+Each scene is rendered into RGB panoramas, along with corresponding distance, world normal, albedo, roughness, and metallic.
+We also provide text descriptions corresponding to the panoramic images, which are extracted using Florence 2~\cite{florence2}.
 The entire dataset contains more than 10,000 instances, corresponding to 60,000 panoramic images of different modalities.
-We split the six PanoX scenes into training, validation, and test segments in an 8:1:1 ratio, resulting in PanoX-Train, PanoX-Val, and PanoX-Test.
-The remaining two scenes are grouped as PanoX-OutDomain for generalization evaluation.
+We split the samples from the first six scenes into training, validation, and test segments in an 8:1:1 ratio, obtaining PanoX-Train, PanoX-Val, PanoX-Test.
+The remaining two scenes are grouped as out-of-domain test set (\ie, PanoX-OutDomain) for generalization evaluation.

-We compare the proposed PanoX dataset with existing synthetic scene datasets, as shown in Table~\ref{tab:comp_dataset}.
-To the best of our knowledge, the proposed PanoX is the first panoramic dataset covering both indoor and outdoor scenes with dense geometry and material annotations.
+We compare the proposed PanoX dataset with existing image datasets rendered from synthetic 3D scenes, as shown in Table~\ref{tab:comp_dataset}.
+To the best of our knowledge, the proposed PanoX is the first panorama dataset covering both indoor and outdoor scenes with dense geometry and material annotations.